JacquelineCasey/fullstackopen-phonebook/NOTES.md

 longer send any build folders.
 We may use build ourselves if we really want to use the production version of the web app, but otherwise, we launch the frontend through webpack.

+I am trying to use `cacheDirectories` in package.json.